steveseguin/social_stream/README.md

 - Browsers will sometimes stop browser tabs after an hour of inactivity.
 Disable this option in your browser under `chrome://settings/performance` or whereever this setting is found.

-- Other options that may be active in your browser can be disabled also, to avoid tabs being throttled or paused, such as `chrome://flags/#calculate-native-win-occlusion`
+- Other options that may be active in your browser can be disabled also, to avoid tabs being throttled or paused, such as `chrome://flags/#calculate-native-win-occlusion`.
+This is helpful if having to keep the chat window visible is a problem.

 - Another option, if using Windows, is to do Windows + Tab, and have two virtual Desktops on your PC.
 Put the chat windows into one virtual desktop, and use OBS in the other.
 Win+Tab can let you switch between windows.
--

 If the auto responder doesn't work -- you see a blue bar, but nothing happens, there's a couple things to do.
 - make sure if using Youtube/Twitch that the pop out window is open